 How Will I Get My Art to the Exhibition?

 We recommend that you consult your local post office to get the best rates on packaging and shipping.
-However, if you are looking for extra peace of mind, we have our preferred supplier of art packaging equipment who can give 20% off the price of special art packaging boxes.

 How Many Pieces Can I submit?

 We are currently accepting a maximum of 5 pieces per artist for each exhibition